bmatcuk/doublestar/README.md

 doublestar
 ==========

-Implements support for double star (**) matches in golang's path.Match and filepatch.Glob.
+Implements support for double star (**) matches in golang's path.Match and filepath.Glob.